 - (1) Whenever possible, ensure that references in specifications refer to widely recognized standards or specifications promulgated by Governments, industries, or technical societies. - (2) When the use of a brand name is unavoidable, it shall be qualified by the words "or equal."
-When brand name or equal descriptions are necessary, specifications must clearly describe those salient physical, functional, or performance characteristics of the brand name item that an "equal" item must meet to satisfy the requirements. - (3) Proprietary or sole-source procurement is allowed in specific situations only if justified to and approved by the CO.
+When brand name or equal descriptions are necessary, specifications must clearly describe those salient physical, functional, or performance characteristics of the brand name item that an "equal" item must meet to satisfy the requirements.
+The A/E shall define project requirements using salient characteristics or minimum functional requirements whenever possible.
+When the use of a brand name is necessary to define the Government's requirements, it shall be qualified by the words 'or equal'.

+(3) Proprietary or sole-source procurement is allowed in specific situations only if justified to and approved by the CO.